SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 	Bundle Passed Test!

 <p class="warning"><strong>Tip:</strong>
 Note in the testing command above it prints out the underlying command it calls using the <tt>WorkflowLauncher</tt> plugin.
 If all you want to do is to run a workflow with some settings without metadata writeback you could directly just call WorkflowLauncher as above.
-This bypasses the whole workflow scheduling and asynchronous launching process that you saw in the [User Tutorial](/docs/3-getting-started/user-tutorial/).
-What you loose is the metadata tracking functionality.
+This bypasses the whole workflow scheduling and asynchronous launching process that you saw in the User Tutorial.
+What you lose is the metadata tracking functionality.
 The command runs the workflow which produces file outputs but that is all, no record of the run will be recorded in the MetaDB.
 </p>

 ## Packaging the Workflow into a Workflow Bundle